-When you pass, you will be awarded a nationally recognised Aerodrome Reporting Officer Skill Set AVISS00053.
-You will leave the Institute as a leader in the field of aerodrome safety.
+When you successfully complete this course and all assessments, you will be awarded a nationally recognised Aerodrome Reporting Officer Skill Set AVISS00053.
+You will leave the Institute ready to work in the field of aerodrome safety.

-Aerodrome Reporting Officer Skill Set is delivered over one four-day workshop in a face-to-face classroom setting with the forth day taught at Toowoomba City Aerodrome.
+Aerodrome Reporting Officer Skill Set is delivered over one five-day workshop in a face-to-face classroom setting with the forth day taught an aerodrome.